 This short assignment (600-900 words) asks you to analyze one of the sources you find through your own research related to some aspect of your identity.
 Your work here will serve as the foundation for Paper 1.
 You should submit your paper as an attachment (preferably a .doc file) via email before class the day it is due.
 Your analysis should address the following prompts:

 - How does the context of the reading shape your understanding of it and its purpose?
 Context could include a range of factors.
 When and where was the text published?
 Does the text draw on or respond to any specific sources, events, or conversations?
-What else has this author published, and how does this fit into their other work?
+What else has this author written or produced, and how does this fit into their other work?
 You don’t need to include all this information just for the sake of including it, but you should consider whether it shapes your understanding of the text.
 If it does, explain how.